Azure/Copilot-For-Security/Workshop/Custom_Plugin/Task04_GEO_IP_script/readme.md

 * Generete report that will levrage the custom plugin source.<br>

 ### Scenario
-In this technical workshop, participants will learn how to upload a Security Copilot custom plugin of the API type.<br>
+In this technical workshop, participants will learn how to upload a Microsoft Copilot for Security custom plugin of the API type.<br>

 > ⭐ Notice: <br>
 **When utilizing a custom plugin from an API type, be aware that data is transferred out of your tenant and sent to a remote endpoint.
 In this lab, we are working with sample data.
 Please keep this in consideration when handling internal data.**